All photographs on this website are protected by Copyright of WBTRC or the individual photographer

 An Invitation to You

-The Royal Wootton Bassett Town Rotary Club (RWBTRC) welcomes visitors to its meetings and is always seeking to increase the Club membership.
+The Royal Wootton Bassett Town Rotary Club (RWBTRC) welcomes visitors to its meetings on a Monday evening and is always seeking to increase the Club membership.
 Please visit our Meetings and Events pages to see what we do, or Contact us if you would like to send an e-mail to the Royal Wootton Bassett Town Rotary Club on any topic.

 The direct access website address is www.wbtrc.org.uk and if you would like to visit the website of our 'Mother Club' - the Rotary Club of Royal Wootton Bassett and District (RWB&DRC) - which meets on a Wednesday lunchtime, please click here.